MAPS

 The map I walked with was an old version published by Hagstrom.
 Some people think it's more "artistic" than the new computer-generated version.
 I marked off the streets with a black Sharpie marker as I went.
 As you can see below, by the end the street names were completely illegible, and I ended up carrying another map so I could figure out where the heck I was.

 Below, you can see the neighborhood of Marble Hill just across the river from the northern tip of Manhattan.
 A lot of people ask if I included this neighborhood in my walk.
 Marble Hill used to be part of Manhattan island; notice how the streets still curve to follow the original shoreline.
-In the early 19th century, a canal was dug just south of present day 225th Street, and Marble Hill itself became in island- cut off from the rest of Manhattan.
-Later, the original river to the north was filled in, and the neighborhood became part of the U.S. mainland- but it always remained part of the borough of Manhattan.
+In the early 19th century, a canal was dug just south of present day 225th Street, and Marble Hill itself became an island—cut off from the rest of Manhattan.
+Later, the original river to the north was filled in, and the neighborhood became part of the U.S. mainland, but it always remained part of the borough of Manhattan.
 I arbitrarily decided that my walk would just encompass the current island of Manhattan.
 Other outlying parts of the borough include Ellis, Liberty, Governors and Roosevelt Islands.

 About Map Images